aminrj/aminrj.github.io/_posts/2026-03-25-dockerdash-attack-compliance-failure.md

 ---

-## What an Article 14-Compliant DockerDash Would Look Like
+## What an Article 14-compliant dockerdash would look like

 The fix is not "add a confirmation dialog for every tool call."
 That destroys the product.
 The fix is choosing the right oversight pattern for the risk level of each tool.